-IT asset discovery is the process organizations use to identify, catalog, and document all their IT assets.
+IT asset discovery is a process organizations use to identify, catalog, and document all their IT assets.
 By keeping an accurate inventory of every technology resource that adds value to the business, teams can ensure visibility, control, and compliance.

 In this article, we’ll explore key approaches and best practices for achieving continuous IT asset discovery.